arXiv/zzz-arxiv-db/README.md

 Then open a browser to http://localhost:8000/docs

-# Testing with data from GCP
+# Testing with data from a DB on GCP
 Testing modAPI on your develoopment laptop with data from GCP and the arxiv-check UI is tricky.

 1. Setup GCP SQL proxy so you can access the GCP DB from your dev machine